lunageens/B-Three-Index-DBMS/README.md

 - Page management for organizing and handling records.

 ## 4. Usage
-To begin, create an instance of the Controller class.
-To close the file, use the commit changes method of the Controller class.
+To begin, create an instance of the Controller class with the correct filepath.
+To close the file and save your changes, use the commit changes method of the Controller class.

 **Inserting Records:**
 To insert a record into the database, use the insert method of the Controller class.
 Provide the data and schema information.